kuiperzone/PupNet-Deploy/README.md

 This will create a new file, `app.pupnet.conf`, which will be a "light weight" configuration file lacking the documentation comments.

-To generate a "verbose" file with documentation and a custom name:
+To generate a "verbose" file with documentation under a custom name:

     pupnet ProjectName --new conf --verbose